the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [6.3.2] 2024-03-11 =

+* Tweak - When using Event Tickets Wallet Plus the Apple Pass will now display date fields differently based off of Single, Multi, or Series Events.
+[ETWP-95]

 = [6.3.3.1] 2024-02-22 =

 * Fix - On a multisite using WordPress 6.4.3 there was an issue with the subsite options not being properly created during initialization.
 [TEC-5043]